-If you have been to Thailand before and are searching for an authentic place to freshen up your tastebud’s memories, you definitely have to pay a visit to the so-called “Thaiwiese”.
+If you have been to Thailand before and are searching for an authentic place to freshen up your tastebud’s memories, you definitely have to pay a visit to the so-called “Thaiwiese“.
 Situated in the heart of Charlottenburg-Wilmersdorf at Preußenpark, you’ll find a wide range of pan-fried, grilled and cooked Southeast Asian specialties that are far better than any Thai restaurant in town.
-Grab your picnic blanket, watch the vendors cook your dish on a simple gas stove on the grass or get your body streched by a real Thai massage – It’s worth a visit on a casual Sunday!
+Grab your picnic blanket, watch the vendors cook your dish on a simple gas stove on the grass or get your body streched by a real Thai massaged.
+We’ve listed our favorite foods that are available in the park.

 1. Papaya Salad (Som Tam)